 - 1. Regularly assess and analyze fishery and other relevant information concerning the species covered; - 2.
-Prepare a report on its findings or conclusions on the status of such species such as trends in population abundance of such species, developments in fisheries, and conservation needs; - 3.
-Strive to adopt reports and findings by consensus of all Members and Non-voting Members; however, it is not necessary that consensus be achieved on all matters, and reports and findings may reflect options and differing views when a consensus has not been achieved; - 4.
-Formulate proposals for conduct of and, to the extent possible, coordinate international and national programs of research addressing such species; and Consider any other matters, as appropriate, at the request of one of the members.
+Prepare a report on its findings or conclusions on the status of such species such as trends in population abundance of such species, developments in fisheries, and conservation information; - 3.
+When requested and depending on resource availability, conduct decision-support and strategic analyses (e.g., Management Strategy Evaluation) and prepare reports on the outcomes or conclusions and trade-offs identified by these analyses; - 4.
+Strive to adopt reports and findings by consensus of all Members and Non-voting Members; however, it is not necessary that consensus be achieved on all matters, and reports and findings may reflect options and differing views when a consensus has not been achieved; - 5.
+Formulate proposals for conduct of and, to the extent possible, coordinate international and national programs of research addressing such species; and - 6.
+Consider any other matters, as appropriate, at the request of one of the members.